EricJLarson/eejarcompare/README.md

 ## Execute

+The script takes a single command-line argument:
+* A list of the paths of the JARs that are to be converted, one per line.
+Paths may be relative CWD.

 In the current directory must be:
-* _current.txt_: A list of the paths of the JARs that are to be converted, one per line.
-Paths may be relative CWD.
 * A directory containing the JARs

 The results are printed to STDOUT.
 Diagnostic info is printed to STDERR.

-### Example of Excuting
+### Example of Executing

 ```
-$ ~/bin/eejarcompare/eejarcompare.sh  > /tmp/compare.stdout.log 2>/tmp/compare.stderr.log;
+$ ~/bin/eejarcompare/eejarcompare.sh jarnames.txt  > /tmp/compare.stdout.log 2>/tmp/compare.stderr.log;
 ```

 # Performance

-On a 6 core i7 with 16G of memory, this is CPU bound, taking ~100 seconds per JAR.
+On a 6 core i7 with 16G of memory, this is CPU bound, taking ~700 seconds per JAR.